Camp Alden |

 (1863 - 1947), Hammond

-Originally called Fort at Point Adams, an earthwork battery.
+Originally called Fort at Point Adams, an earthwork redoubt of the Third System.
 Placed on care-taker status from 1883 to 1897.
-Concrete Endicott-era batteries here are Battery David Russell (1903 - 1944), Battery William Clark (1899 - 1942), Battery Lyman Mishler (1897 - 1941), on which a harbor entrance control post was built in 1941, West Battery which later became Batteries Lewis and Walker, Battery Meriwether Lewis (1897 - 1920), Battery Leverett Walker (1897 - 1920), Battery James Pratt (1902 - 1943) (currently under restoration), Battery Constant Freeman (1902 - 1920) built into the old fort - later destroyed, Battery 245 (1944 - 1947) later used by USAF as a LASHUP radar platform (Site L-36) (AN/TPS-1B radar) (1950 - 1952), Battery Elias Smur (1902 - 1920), and Anti Motor Torpedo Boat Battery 1 (1943 - 1946) by the river jetty.
-Railway mortars were stored here in WWII, but not emplaced locally.
+Concrete Endicott-era batteries here are Battery David Russell (1903 - 1944), Battery William Clark (1899 - 1942), Battery Lyman Mishler (1897 - 1941), on which a harbor entrance control post was built in 1941, West Battery which later became Batteries Lewis and Walker, Battery Meriwether Lewis (1897 - 1920), Battery Leverett Walker (1897 - 1920), Battery James Pratt (1902 - 1943) (currently under restoration), Battery Constant Freeman (1902 - 1920) built into the old earthwork fort - later destroyed, Battery 245 (1944 - 1947) later used by USAF as a LASHUP radar platform (Site L-36) (AN/TPS-1B radar) (1950 - 1952), Battery Elias Smur (1902 - 1920), and Anti Motor Torpedo Boat Battery 1 (1943 - 1946) by the river jetty.
+Railway mortars (12-inch) were stored here in WWII, but not emplaced locally.
 An SCR-296 radar for Battery 245 was located at Point Adams.
 During WWII the Columbia River mine depot was located here.
 Battery Russell is well to the south of the rest of the batteries, and faces the ocean instead of the river.
 In July 1942 Fort Stevens was fired upon by a Japanese submarine, but it was not fired back upon.
 This made it the first and only seacoast fortification in the 48 contiguous states to be attacked by a foreign enemy vessel since the War of 1812.
 Fort Stevens was the headquarters post to Fort Canby and Fort Columbia in Washington.
 Several of the 1905 Officers' Quarters on the parade ground are now used as part of the Officers' Inn Bed and Breakfast, available by reservation.

 Interior Oregon - page 2